plusreed/PRBot/README.md

 # PRBot
 PRBot is a simple IRC bot written under Java with the PircBot base.

+## Don't understand how to use this?
+No problem.
+I've written up a tutorial on how to setup PRBot and get the dependencies!
+[Check it out!](http://plusreed.com/site/blog/prbot-setup-instructions/)

 ## Dependencies
 You will need [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [PircBot](http://www.jibble.org/pircbot.php/).